 Understand and use these rights.
 If for any reason you do not understand or you need help, the hospital MUST provide assistance, including an interpreter.

-Receive treatment without discrimination as to race, color, religion, sex, national origin, disability, sexual orientation, gender identity or expression, physical appearance, source of payment or age.
+Receive treatment without discrimination as to race, color, religion, sex, national origin, disability, sexual orientation, source of payment, or age.

 Receive emergency care if you need it.

-Be informed of the name and position of the doctor who will be in change of your care in the hospital.
+Be informed of the name and position of the doctor who will be in charge of your care in the hospital.

 Receive all the information that you need to give informed consent for any proposed procedure or treatment.
 This information shall include the possible risks and benefits of the procedure or treatment.

 Receive all the information you need to give informed consent for an order not to resuscitate.
 You also have the right to designate an individual to give this consent for you if you are too ill to do so.
-If you would like additional information, please ask for a copy of the pamphlet “Do Not Resuscitate Orders – A Guide for Patients and Families.”
+If you would like additional information, please ask for a copy of the pamphlet “Deciding About Health Care — A Guide for Patients and Families.”

 Refuse to take part in research.
 In deciding whether or not to participate, you have the right to a full explanation.